 Upcoming Environmental Affairs Events

-To learn from knowledgeable speakers and/or films on issues of sustainability: water resource protection, growth management, energy use, and the impacts of climate change
+To learn from knowledgeable speakers and/or films on issues of sustainability: water resource protection including stormwater management, growth management, energy use, the impacts of climate change including sea level rise.

 To host field trips which enhance our understanding of the need for water resource protection, “smart” growth, alternative energy and related sustainability issues, including educating the public about Conservation Collier.